wixplosives/stylable.io/blog/2022-08-04-welcome-to-stylable-v5.md

 Over the last couple of years, we focused on developing Stylable internally in Wix, building it into an entire tooling ecosystem.

 We integrated Stylable across Wix.com, both for internal tools and user-facing components.
-We stress-tested the project making sure it meets our requirements.
+We stress-tested the project, making sure it meets our requirements.
 Today, Stylable helps power over 50 million user websites, and is the de facto styling solution for new projects and new user-facing components.

 ## What have we been up to recently?